SarvarKh/ofn-wiki/Releasing.md

 Releases require some testing to ensure critical paths of the application keep working.
 Talk to one of the testers available to coordinate this (message in the #testing channel).
 Once the release's draft is finished and she is aware, you can **stage the target commit via the Semaphore build page** to a server with PayPal and Stripe integrations set up.
 These need to be tested.

-Keep in mind that any merges done to `master` while the release is in draft won't get tested unless we stage again.
-We don't have a specific release branch; we just have `master` and tag release versions to pinned commits in it.
+Keep in mind that any merges done to `master` while the release is in draft won't get tested (unless the release is redrafted with a new target commit and the new build is staged).

 ## Publish the release